AleksandrSidorin/Behavioural_Robotics/README.md

 - Initiolize parameters
 - Make list of W1, W2, b1 and b2 - first layer, second layer, bias first layer and bias second layer, respectively
 - Loop 10 times.
+Each time reset observation
-Each time colculate layers of neurons and activation, colculate reward_summ each time reset observation
+- Loop 10 times.
+Each time colculate layers of neurons and activation, colculate reward_summ
--
+- Take 5 W and b where reward_sum was max
+- Add Gausian noise to the rest of W and b
+- Lopp again and as a result we have only best values of W and b for the task